Chevron workers at Australia’s LNG plants to strike, raising supply fears

 “The OA members will go one day longer and one day stronger than Chevron in our EBA [enterprise bargaining agreement] campaign.”

-The energy giant previously said in a statement that it did not believe industrial action was necessary to reach an agreement and that it would “continue to take steps to maintain safe and reliable operations in the event of disruption at our facilities.”
+A Chevron spokesperson said: “While we don’t believe that industrial action is necessary for agreement to be reached, we recognise employees have the right to take protected industrial action and we will continue to take steps to maintain safe and reliable operations in the event of disruption at our facilities.”

+“We will also continue to work through the bargaining process as we seek outcomes that are in the interests of both employees and the company.”

 Australia is one of the world’s largest LNG exporters and the Gorgon and Wheatstone facilities together account for about 7 percent of global supply.